oap-project/raydp/README.md

 ### Spark on Ray

-RayDP enables you to start a Spark job inside your python program without a need to setup a Spark cluster manually.
-You can use Spark to read the input data, process the data using SQL or DataFrame API, extract and transform features using Spark MLLib, and use RayDP Estimator API for distributed training on the preprocessed dataset.
+RayDP enables you to start a Spark job on Ray in your python program without a need to setup a Spark cluster manually.
 RayDP supports Ray as a resource manger of Spark and starts Spark executors using Ray actor directly.
 RayDP utilizes Ray's in-memory object store to efficiently exchange data between Spark and other Ray libraries.
+You can use Spark to read the input data, process the data using SQL or DataFrame API, extract and transform features using Spark MLLib, and use RayDP Estimator API for distributed training on the preprocessed dataset.

 ### Estimator APIs for Distributed Training